Styles | MapGL | Urbi Documentation

 You have the ability to change the design of the map by applying styles to the map.
 The style is a document that defines the visual appearance of the map: what data to draw, the order to draw it in, and how to style the data when drawing it, what icons to draw and etc.

-You can create your own map style by using the map Style Editor.
+You can create your own map style by using the map Style editor.

 You can pass any valid style ID via the option style: